Most typical phrasing

 Ready to reply

-Use the embedded tool to draft a reply for “Client asks for extra work outside the agreed scope” with the exact client wording from your conversation.
+Use the embedded tool to handle “Client asks for extra work outside the agreed scope” with wording you can adapt and send.
+Generate an outside-scope reply that names the change clearly and gives the client structured options.

 2 free drafts.
 No subscription required.